Income Tax Slabs 2026-27: How much tax you need to pay

 0:00 0:00

-What are Income Tax Slabs?
+What Are Income Tax Slabs in India?

-New Tax Regime Slabs for FY 2026-27
+Latest Income Tax Slabs for FY 2026-27 (New Tax Regime)

 Under the new tax regime, everyone (regardless of age) follows the same new income tax slab rates.
 These are: